Rockies to Tetons Itinerary

-Those pining for epic outdoor pursuits will find plenty to do on a road trip through the Rockies to Tetons region, where the beauty of the Snowy, Medicine Bow, Seminoe and Wind River mountain ranges heighten the scenery — literally.
+Those pining for epic outdoor pursuits will find plenty to do on a road trip from the Rocky Mountains to the Teton Range in the Rockies to Tetons region, where the beauty of the Snowy, Medicine Bow, Seminoe and Wind River mountain ranges heighten the scenery — literally.
 Immerse yourself in nature through activities like rock climbing, hiking and biking, and delve into American Indian, women’s suffrage and frontier history.

 See exhibits on Louisa Gardner Swain — the first woman in the world to vote under the Wyoming Territory law granting women the right to vote and hold office — and 12 other local women who paved the way in the women’s suffrage movement.

 Laramie – Wyoming Territorial Prison State Historic Site

 This historic site is rich with tales of “violent and desperate outlaws,” the most famous of which was Butch Cassidy.
 Learn about the penitentiary’s prisoners and how it became a center for scientific experimentation for the University of Wyoming.
 LEARN MORE